QuickBooks Blog

 How To measure your Business Profitability: Four ways to measure profitability and grow your business

 Most business owners understand profitability from a fundamental standpoint.
 If the revenue from sales covers your expenses, you’re turning a profit.
-Profits mean that your company generates a positive cash flow.
-Positive cash flow helps keep your business in operation.
-Profitableness tends to be one of the primary goals of business owners.
-They seek to have a profitable experience and capitalise on material gain.
+Profits mean that your company is generating a positive cash flow, and positive cash flow helps keep your business in operation.
+Profitableness tends to be one of the primary goals of business owners, as they seek to have a profitable experience and capitalise on material gain.

 However, business owners should look beyond a simple profit dollar amount.
 The basic dollar amount doesn’t indicate why the business is profitable.
-Analysing key metrics can help business owners determine whether their company is healthy, and profitability is sustainable.
-By calculating and comparing metrics, owners can identify the areas of the business that are working well — and those that need improvement.
+Analysing key metrics can help business owners determine whether their company is healthy, and if their profitability is sustainable.
+By calculating and comparing metrics, owners can identify the areas of the business that are working well, and those that need improvement.

-Broadly speaking, there are three primary ways to determine whether you’re a profitable business: margin or profitability ratios, break-even analyses, and return on asset assessments.
+Broadly speaking, there are three key ways to determine whether you’re a profitable business: margin or profitability ratios; break-even analyses; and return on asset assessments.

-In this article, we’ll provide you with a breakdown of everything you need to know to run a financial profitability analysis and learn how to measure profitability of a company.
-The financial ratios and figures that we’ve included will not only provide you with an accurate measure of profitability but help predict future profitability as well.
+In this article, we’ll provide you with a breakdown of everything you need to know to run an analysis of your financial profitability and how to measure the profitability of a company.
+The financial ratios and figures that included will, not only, provide you with an accurate measure of profitability, but will also help predict future profitability.

 A person sitting at a desk with a laptop.